guilchaves/guilchaves/README.md

 ### _Hello there_!
 I'm _Guilherme Chaves_, a web developer based in Sao Paulo, Brazil.

+* 👨‍💻 I'm a Web Development Intern at [_FlipOn_](https://flipon.app/) using technologies such as React Native and Redux.
-* 👨‍🎓 I'm a _Systems Analysis and Development_ undergraduate at [_Mackenzie Presbyterian University_](https://www.mackenzie.br/en/universidade/coi/institutional/about-upm).
+* 👨‍🎓 I have a _Technologist Degree_ in _Systems Analysis and Development_ from [_Mackenzie Presbyterian University_](https://www.mackenzie.br/en/universidade/coi/institutional/about-upm).
-* 🎓 I'm an [University of Sao Paulo](https://www5.usp.br/#english) alumni.
-I have a _Bachelor in Arts_ in _Language and Literature with qualification in Portuguese and German_.
+* 🎓 Also have a _Bachelor's Degree_ in _Language and Literature with qualification in Portuguese and German_ from the [University of Sao Paulo](https://www5.usp.br/#english).
 * 🌾 I've worked as a Brewer at [_Cervejaria Zev_](https://www.cervejariazev.com.br/).
-* 👨‍💻 I'm a Web Development Intern at [_FlipOn_](https://flipon.app/).
 * 🐻 Pronouns: he/him/his.

 #

-* ⚒️ Currently learning React & React Native.
+* ⚒️ Currently learning the React ecosystem and Django.
 * 💻 Also like: Angular, Vue, Java, Python, Rails, MongoDB, SQL, Rest API.
 * 📚 Always up to learn new things.
 * 🐧 GNU/Linux enthusiast.